Intercultural Psychology

 • Trauma and unresolved emotional pain

-• Burnout, stress, and high-functioning overwhelm
+• Burnout, stress, and high-achieving overwhelm

-• Relationship challenges, especially across cultures
+• Relationship challenges, including cross-cultural dynamics

 You don’t have to navigate these experiences alone.